Brad Woods Digital Garden

 • self-documentation,

-• tooling that can be built on top of it, improving developer experience (example: IntelliSense) &
+• tooling that can be built on top of it, improving developer experience (example: IntelliSense) and

 • through static analysis, it eliminates an entire class of runtime bugs (example: where a function gets passed an object it doesn't know how to handle and fails at runtime).